| |

 Jan's

-work is available in Sydney through the Mosman Regional Art Gallery,
+work is available in Sydney through the Mosman Regional Art Gallery, in

 |